Friday, 7 March 2008

 It's a funny old world, innit?

-Bill, the host with the most, explains the hiring of White House staff under Clinton.
+Clinton, the host with the most, explains the hiring of White House staff under 'The Bill'.

 The worlds foremost pair of clinical narcissists, the Clinton's, telephoned me last week, merely to deny that they had ever telephoned me.
 Bill asked about reversing the charges, or my wife completely dropping them.
 For a cool million or two...